thor314/obsidian-setup/Getting Started with Obsidian.md

 ### General low setup
 Plugins that just work, with 5 minutes of setup or less:
 - [Advanced New File](obsidian://show-plugin?id=obsidian-advanced-new-file) - Create new files, prompts for what directory to put the file in, so you don't have to move them manually.
 I replace the default *new note* Ctrl-N with this.
 The Advanced New Folder plugin is broken, unfortunately.
 - [Advanced Tables](obsidian://show-plugin?id=obsidian-advanced-new-file) - Must have, makes working with Markdown tables easy.
 I set table hotkeys under a leader key to make them easier to remember, but the setup of the actual plugin is very minimal.
+Also see [Table Editor](https://github.com/ganesshkumar/obsidian-table-editor) for another tool for editing markdown tables and csv's, and [Table Extended](https://github.com/aidenlx/table-extended) if you want a MultiMarkdown extended syntax for formatting markdown tables.
 - [Auto Link Title](obsidian://show-plugin?id=obsidian-auto-link-title) - No setup, replace pasting links with their title.
 Disable for your templates directory.
 - [Better word count](obsidian://show-plugin?id=better-word-count) - One feature difference from the default word count (see bottom ribbon): select some text, the wordcount will reflect the words in the selection.
 - [Clear Unused Images](obsidian://show-plugin?id=oz-clear-unused-images) - Finds unused images in your media folder and clears them, saving space in your vault.
 - [Creases](obsidian://show-plugin?id=creases) - Not a huge improvement, but gives hotkeys for folding by headers, and a custom folding scheme that I don't ever use.
 I bind the default toggle-fold to Alt-H, and some of the toggle-fold for H1-6 to leader-keys.
 - [Filename Heading Sync](obsidian://show-plugin?id=obsidian-filename-heading-sync) - H1 headers should usually match filenames.
 This plugin enforces it.
 Typically worth disabling for templates, which may have templates in their H1.
 - [Footnote Shortcut](obsidian://show-plugin?id=obsidian-footnotes) - 1 new hotkey for creating, jumping to, and jumping back from footnotes, which I bind to Alt-F. I tried [Better Footnote](obsidian://show-plugin?id=better-fn), but found its model of footnotes less convenient.
+I also like [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes), which re-orders misordered footnotes.
 - [File Tree Alternative](obsidian://show-plugin?id=file-tree-alternative) - alternative to the default file-explorer.
 Shows files in a more compact way, with note counts.
 Doesn't require much setup; you will know quickly whether you like or hate the UI.
 - [Hider](obsidian://show-plugin?id=obsidian-hider) - Hide UI elements you don't like.
 I hide the app ribbon (don't do this unless you're totally comfortable with the keyboard commands!) and the scrollbar.
 - [Hotkey Helper](obsidian://show-plugin?id=hotkey-helper) - Tools for managing and viewing plugin hotkeys.
 - [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) - Some overlap with vim mode.
 I mainly use this to toggle to-do lists and blockquotes.
 The default keybinds are fine.
 - [Key Promoter](obsidian://show-plugin?id=key-promoter) - Help remind you where your hotkeys are, when you use the mouse to click something you could have hotkey'd.
 I feel it could be better, but it's better than nothing.
+Has a neat feature, can show you which hotkeys you use most with `Key Promoter: Statistics`.
+- [Keyboard Analyzer](obsidian://show-plugin?id=keyboard-analyzer) - Can show you a modal of which hotkeys you've bound where with `Open Keyboard Shortcuts View`.
+This is very useful if you bind many keys, or want to see what keys are unbound.
 - [Natural Language Dates](obsidian://show-plugin?id=nldates-obsidian) - Trigger Obsidian to replace natural language dates with the character @.
 - [Multi Column Markdown](obsidian://show-plugin?id=multi-column-markdown) - Sometimes you just need columns.
 Great for creating space-efficient hub notes: notes that link to many other notes.
 Doesn't play nice with other dynamically loaded content though.
 - [Obsidian Charts](obsidian://show-plugin?id=obsidian-charts) - Create charts.
 Not a lot of setup, the popup on `Insert New Chart`, and `Create Chart from Table` are pretty self-explanatory.
 I don't use this too often, but it's a nice feature to have.
 - [Omnisearch](obsidian://show-plugin?id=omnisearch) - Powered up fuzzy grepping search across files and vaults.
 Replaces core search plugin, and in-file search.
 Bind vault-search to Alt-O, runs slower than find-note search, which doesn't search inside files.
 For another powered-up search with many settings for filtering, see [Vantage](obsidian://show-plugin?id=vantage-obsidian).
 - [Obsidian Pandoc](obsidian://show-plugin?id=obsidian-pandoc) - Tool to export notes to other formats: pdf, html, ePub, docx, Latex, etc. Requires that you have `pandoc` and `pdflatex` CLI tools, which you should be able to install with your package manager of choice.
 You have to set up the export directory before you can use this plugin.
+- [Paste Image Png to Jpeg](obsidian://show-plugin?id=obsidian-paste-png-to-jpeg) - automatically rename images to indicate what file they live in for clarity, and compress images to take less space on pasting.
 - [Remember Cursor Position](obsidian://show-plugin?id=remember-cursor-position) - Does what it says on the box: remembers cursor position across files.
 - [Scroll Offset](obsidian://show-plugin?id=obsidian-scroll-offset) - Keep some distance between your cursor and the bottom of the screen, I set to 80 px, or about 3 lines.
 If you click into the buffer space, you break the spacing for the current note.
 - [Show Current File Path](obsidian://show-plugin?id=obsidian-show-file-path) - Show the file path in the bottom ribbon in an unobtrusive way.
 - [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler) - More tools to manage tags in the core plugin right-sidebar tags pane.
+- [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes) - Reorder your footnotes, if they are out of order.
+- [Trim Whitespace](obsidian://show-plugin?id=obsidian-trim-whitespace) - Automatically Trim unused whitespace.
+A common feature in IDEs, nice to have it here as well, especially if you version control with git.
+- [Vault Changelog](obsidian://show-plugin?id=obsidian-vault-changelog) - get a changelog file, with the last N notes changed, and their time of change.
+Particularly useful if you work on a vault with others, or want to remember what files changed last.
+There's also a Recent Files plugin for something similar in the left sidebar.

 ### General medium setup
 Plugins that you may want to poke for at least 10 minutes.
 - [Completr](obsidian://show-plugin?id=obsidian-completr) - YAML frontmatter and LaTeX completions.
 I disable natural language completions, as I find it more often annoying than helpful.
 - [Dictionary](obsidian://show-plugin?id=obsidian-dictionary-plugin) - Create a dictionary view in the right sidebar, includes a thesaurus.
 Bound to Alt-D. Supports several languages.
 - [Hotkeys for Specific Files](obsidian://show-plugin?id=obsidian-hotkeys-for-specific-files) - For your notes that you intend to regularly revisit, it may be worth binding hotkeys to them.
 Works nicely with Leader keys.
 I prefer this over starring notes.
 I bind keys for templates that I edit frequently (periodic note templates), personal-organization hub notes, and personal reference notes.